Published: 07 July 2020

-During the COVID-19 pandemic, a number of organisations including the National Institute for Health Research paused research and/or diverted research staff to support the NHS.
+During the COVID-19 pandemic, a number of organisations including the NIHR paused research and/or diverted research staff to support the NHS.

 New guidance from the Department of Health and Social Care (DHSC) and NHS England and Improvement (NHSE/I) sets out the process by which non-NHS organisations that have loaned/redeployed research staff to the NHS can recover the cost.
 It applies to research staff funded by research funders including the NIHR, UK Research and Innovation (UKRI) and charities.